After the Fog

 How to Play the Game

-You can now print your own copy of After the Fog, using the files below.
+You can print a copy of the 2021 edition of After the Fog, using the files below.
 You can also visit the workshop at Tabletop Simulator, and play if online (like we do!).
-Be sure to check back from time to time, as the rules and components are always changing.
+All of these components are out of date, and will be updated in summer 2025.

 Printing Your Own Copy: The game includes several different kinds of boards, and several decks of cards.
 We recommend using card sleeves for the deck, since (along with the rule book) those are the components that change most often.
 For help in creating your Print-and-Play version, check out James Ernest’s videos on making cards and boards.